Bishalsarang/Project-Management-API/README.md

   # Schema

   - User has many projects and Project has many user => Many to Many
+  - User can be member of multiple Project and every member is a user => One to many
   - Project can have multiple task and Task belongs to a project => One to many
   - User can have multiple task and task can be tagged to multiple users => Many to Many
   - Task has multiple comments and comment belong to a task => One to Many